david3214/Page-Interaction-Manager/task-worker/README.md

   - Not required for the worker, but is used for debugging and seeing the bot at work

 ## Worker.env file
-File to house all the necessary variables used by the task_worker bot.
+File to house all the necessary variables used by the task-worker bot.
 Create the file and populate these fields
 ```
 REDISCLOUD_URL=
 BUCKET_NAME=